+t file

-'-t file' This switch provides the name of a file.
+This switch provides the name of a file.
 This file contains a list of file names to be converted, and the effect is exactly as though they had appeared explicitly on the command line.
 This is the recommended way to work around the command line length limit on some systems.

-26.4 Installing gnathtml
+5.4.2 Installing gnathtml

 Perl needs to be installed on your machine to run this script.
-Perl is freely available for almost every architecture and Operating System via the Internet.
+Perl is freely available for almost every architecture and operating system via the Internet.

-On Unix systems, you may want to modify the first line of the script gnathtml, to explicitly tell the Operating system where Perl is.
+On Unix systems, you may want to modify the first line of the script gnathtml, to explicitly specify where Perl is located.
 The syntax of this line is:

+'''

 #!full_path_name_to_perl

+'''